Using Out-of-the-Box Scale Fingerings to Master the Fretboard

 Over the years, and after working with hundreds of students on these topics, I’ve come up with a few exercises that have proved to be very beneficial to players who find themselves asking these questions.

-In today’s lesson, we’ll be looking at one of my favorite exercises that will help you break out of playing scale in box patterns, help you learn the fretboard and expand your soloing chops at the same time.
+In today’s lesson, we’ll be looking at one of my favorite exercises to help you break out of playing scale in box patterns, help you learn the fretboard and expand your soloing chops—all at the same time.

 • Pick a key and scale type to work on.
 I suggest starting with the C major scale if this exercise is new to you.